DevMiser/Lumina_Frame/README.md

 Lumina Frame is a voice-activated AI assistant with an integrated AI art generator, running on a Raspberry Pi 4 with an attached DSI touchscreen display and USB speakerphone.
 Say the wake word **"Lumina"** to start a conversation.
 Ask questions, request the time or weather, and ask Lumina to generate and display AI artwork — all by voice.

-Lumina Frame uses PicoVoice Porcupine for wake-word detection, PicoVoice Koala for noise suppression, the OpenAI Realtime API for conversational voice AI, and the Google Gemini API for AI image generation.
+Lumina Frame uses PicoVoice Porcupine for wake-word detection, the OpenAI Realtime API for conversational voice AI, and the Google Gemini API for AI image generation.

 A brief demo video of Lumina Frame is here: *(add your link)*